-Here’s everything you need to know about Spinach, like how to choose it, how to store spinach leaves, baby spinach vs spinach, spinach calories, health benefits and more.
-Plus 12 Spinach Recipes to help you incorporate more of this leafy green into your diet.
+Here’s everything you need to know about Spinach, like how to choose it, how to store spinach leaves, baby spinach vs spinach, plus 12 Spinach Recipes to help you incorporate more of this leafy green into your diet.

 Fresh spinach leaves are delicious to toss into salads or add to sandwiches.
 Or you can chop them up and toss into soups, stews, skillets and casseroles.
 I’ve also provided you with 12 recipes below for more inspiration.